spike-js/rfcs/architecture/data.md

 - Don't add features.
 Keep it dead simple.
 - Incremental data may require a non-breaking, but completely new API, if we don't investigate it first.
 We need to test extracting data dependencies from resharp's API againt remote data sources.
+- We need to compare the filesystem dynamic routes in the graph to the config, and warn (in dev) or throw (in prod) if there are any mismatches.

 ## Appetite